sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

 ```url
     https://playground.sqlflow.tech/api/heart_beat
 ```
-This service always uses `https` and only accepts authorized clients by checking their certification file.
+This service always uses `HTTPS` and only accepts authorized clients by checking their certification file.
+So there is no dedicated api for user authentication.

 Currently supported API are:
 | name | method | params | description |